sjain882/OMSI-Presentation-Tools/README.md

 - Although all of these cases are extremely unlikely, if not impossible, please note that **I cannot be held personally responsible (directly or indirectly)** if usage of this tool results in an anti-cheat ban in other games, the breaking of your OMSI install or other software, or loss of data.

-- Users will be reminded of all this information via a pop-up message box upon first launch of the tool (only).
+- Users will be reminded of this via a pop-up message box upon first launch of the tool (only).

 ‎
 ## Installation & usage:

+This tool requires the **[Visual C++ Redistributable Runtimes](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/)**.

+Also required is uninterrupted access to OMSI 2's log file (`OMSI 2\logfile.txt`).
+If this is not accessible for any reason (open handle, or `-nolog` OMSI 2 launch option) the tool will exit on launch.

 Please refer to the **[full in-depth Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2569510456)**.